cyrta/dscaper/README.md

 ![architecture overview](docs/dscaper_architecture.drawio.svg)

 The main features of dScaper are:
 - **Audio library management**: dScaper allows you to store and manage audio files in a structured way.
-Audio files are organized into libraries and labels, making it easy to retrieve and use them in timelines.
+Audio files are organized into libraries and labels, making it easy to retrieve and use them in multiple timelines.
 - **Timeline management**: dScaper allows you to create and manage timelines, which define the structure of the generated audio.
-Timelines can include background sounds and events, which are used to generate the final audio output.
+Timelines can include background sounds and events, which are used to generate the final audio output.dScaper supports the same distributions for sampling as the original Scaper library.
-- **Audio generation**: dScaper can generate audio based on the defined timelines.
-It stores the generated audio files along with their metadata for each run, making it easy to retrieve and use them later.
+- **Audio generation**: dScaper can generate multiple version of a timeline.
+It stores the generated audio files along with their metadata making it easy to retrieve and compare them later.
-- **Web API and Python API**: dScaper provides a RESTful Web API for remote access and management of audio libraries and timelines.
-It also offers a Python API for programmatic access, making it easy to integrate dScaper into your applications or workflows.
+- **Web API and Python API**: dScaper provides a RESTful Web API and a Python API.
+The web API allows to use dScaper as a standalone server simplifying integration and scaling of pipelines.

 ## Installation